thehyve/fairspace/local-development/README.md

 Please check the [deploy.sh](fairspace/deploy.sh) script.
 It assumes Helm 3 to be available in `~/bin/helm3/helm` and Keycloak to be running at http://keycloak.local.
+You can check if this is the case by typing `which helm` in your console.
+If the path to Helm 3 is not `~/bin/helm3/helm`, please change the value of `helm_cmd` on line 4 in local-development/fairspace/deploy.sh to the correct path.

 The ingress node will listen to http://fairspace.local, so make sure to
 - add `$(minikube ip) fairspace.local` to `/etc/hosts`: